cdutson/wallofscribbles/content/articles/Technology/powered-by-pelican.md

 What is special is that I can use this repo to give myself tasks in the form of issues, and I can create branches for my posts.
 That way I'm not cluttering my build up unnecessarily.
 It feels clean, and I like it.

 And as a somewhat side bonus, if and when I post code examples, or someone finds a typo in an article, they can create pull-requests for corrections.
 I'm not sure how often that will happen, but the opportunity is there.

+## So long, comments

+One of the things with having a static site (and arguably the main reason I stuck with Wordpress for so long), is that you cannot really have a dynamic comment system.
+That used to be true, anyways.
+I've swapped the site over to use [Disqus](https://disqus.com), because it's quick, simple, and seems to be the de facto for website comments now.
+I've no idea what sort of info they may be collecting, but I'm okay with being the product in this instance.

+I could have archived all the old comments and worked them in for historical purposes.
+I could have.
+I didn't bother.
+There wasn't really that much stimulating discourse, so I didn't see the need.
+As such they're _alllllll gone._

 ## So overall...